QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/l3-network-connectivity.md

 - reservation - current reservation details

-- connectors – details of any visual connectors between the Cloud Provider App and other endppoints in the sandbox.
+- connectors – details of any visual connectors between the Cloud Provider App and other endpoints in the sandbox.

 [This Github Sample](https://github.com/QualiSystems/cloudshell-shell-core/blob/36009fdec45134ae38cb9273328b7686be66e553/cloudshell/shell/core/driver_context.py) is by [QualiSystems](https://github.com/QualiSystems)